ctrlplusb/react-injectables/README.md

 </App>
 ```

 A fairly standard configuration, essentially you have a master application template which each of your routes get rendered in to.
-This is handy as you get to share things like your Header, Menu, Footer across all your rendered routes without having to repeating all that code.
+This is handy as you get to share things like your Header, Menu, Footer across all your rendered routes without having to repeat all that code.
 But what if you wanted to extend your base template with additional content that is specific to one of the routes being rendered?

-For example, there is a handy little `Sidebar` component.
-Perhaps you would like an `MyBasketSummary` to be displayed in there whilst the user is viewing the `ProductsRoute`?
+For example, you'll notice the base template holds a handy little `Sidebar` component.
+Perhaps you would like a `MyBasketSummary` to be rendered in there whilst the user is viewing the `ProductsRoute`?
 Or maybe you would like to inject a new `Button` or `Image` into the `Header` for one of your routes?

 How could you solve these seemingly simple problems?

 One option would be to use react-routers native capability to pass down multiple named components for each of the routes into the base template.
-For the simple cases we recommend this approach, however, with complex applications having deeply nested routes and component structures this approach may be really difficult to implement.
+For the simple cases we recommend this approach, however, with complex applications having deeply nested routes and component structures this approach may be difficult to manage and could end up in complex props pass-throughs.

 Enter Injectables.

 Injectables aims to provide you with a mechanism to explicity define a destination for injections, whilst also providing you with the capability to explicitly binding one of your components to inject into the desired injection destination.

-It attempts to keep things as un-magical as possible - explictness is the key.
+Fairy dust is involved, however, we attempt to keep things as un-magical as possible - explictness is the key.

 ## Usage